-3.2.
+3.3.
 Assignment of data

-Each physical batch of product within the Triple S Mass Balance system will only be assigned Triple S characteristics that represent the actual product from which it is drawn.
-For instance, Soy beans must have the actual processing plant production yield applied to be applied to the co-products e.g. where a production plant has a processing yield of 19% oil and 73% mean, 1000MT of Soy beans creates 190MT Oil and 730MT the balance is a combination of soy hulls, dust and crop residues.
+Each physical batch of product within the 3S Mass Balance system will only be assigned 3S characteristics that represent the actual product from which it is drawn.
+For instance, soybeans, corn and canola must have the actual processing plant production yield applied to be applied to the co-products where a production plant has a processing yield of 19% oil and 73% mean, 1000MT of soybeans creates 190MT Oil and 730MT the balance is a combination of soy hulls, dust and crop residues.

-3.3.
+3.4.
 Mass Balance boundaries

-The physical boundary for the Triple S Mass Balance system shall be each individual site, in a single geographical location, with precise boundaries within which a product can be mixed.
+The physical boundary for the 3S Mass Balance system shall be each individual site, in a single geographical location, with precise boundaries within which a product can be mixed.
 All facilities included in the same Mass Balance site should be physically connected, in that product can move within the site facilities without the need for transportation.

-The time boundary for the Triple S mass balance system is 12 months.
-The reason for selecting a 12-month period for balancing is that soy is an annual crop, i.e. it is harvested once per year then marketed by the producers throughout the following year.
-The imposition of a mass-balance time period of less than one year would discriminate against certified producers and discourage them from signing up to this sustainability program.
-To reduce the administrative burden on the supply chain, and to encourage farmer engagement in the program, all products within Triple S will operate on a mass balance time period of 12 months.
+The time boundary for the 3S mass balance system is 12 months.
+The reason for selecting a 12- month period for balancing is that soy, corn and canola are annual crops (i.e., it is harvested once per year then marketed by the producers throughout the following year).
+The imposition of a mass-balance time period of less than one year would discriminate against verified producers and discourage them from signing up to this sustainability program.
+To reduce the administrative burden on the supply chain, and to encourage farmer engagement in the program, all products within 3S will operate on a mass balance time period of 12 months.

-Positive credit balances of certified material may only be carried forward to the next balancing period against physical stock.
+Positive credit balances of verified material may only be carried forward to the next balancing period against physical stock.
+The credits are valid for 36 months after the purchase.

-3.4.
+3.5.
 Traceability

-3.4.1.
-Traceability of incoming soy
+3.5.1.
+Traceability of incoming soy, corn and canola

-Participating Cargill businesses must be able to demonstrate traceability for all soy received at any Cargill-operated site or Cargill-contracted ship or train, whether or not it is destined for the Triple STM program.
-This will require the ability to produce a traceability trail for each delivery, back to the point in the supply chain where the previous mass balance occurred and/or the Triple S status of the soy can be verified.
+Participating Cargill businesses must be able to demonstrate traceability for all soy, corn and canola received at any Cargill-operated site or Cargill-contracted ship or train, whether or not it is destined for the 3S[TM] program.
+This will require the ability to produce a traceability trail for each delivery, back to the point in the supply chain where the previous mass balance occurred and/or the 3S status of the crops can be verified.